Vaccine storage: Freezers

 Freezers act the same way as refrigerators but for extreme temperatures.
 Its minimum temperature depends on the manufacture.
-Typically this storage is to store frozen vaccines and maintained temperature between -80 to -15C.
+Typically this storage is to store frozen vaccines and maintained temperature between -80 and -15C.
 Health facilities use purpose-built or pharmaceutical-grade units and vary in size.

+Dippin' Dots, a manufacturer of frozen desserts, had previously created equipment to preserve its products.
+This equipment was subsequently utilized by developers of the COVID-19 vaccine for transportation and storage of the vaccine.

 Cold boxes

-Cold boxes are typically used to carry around vaccines around the area.
+Cold boxes are typically used to carry vaccines around the area.
 It is a self-supporting container with insulation and ice-packs surrounding the interior to keep vaccines at low temperatures.
 Unlike the refrigerator, the cold box has limited time to maintain temperatures below +10 °C, normally 48–96 hours.
 It comes in many different types and shapes, and this storage is very useful for the transportation of vaccines in or out of the health facility.

 Vaccine carriers

 Vaccine carriers are similar to cold boxes, but they are smaller and easier to carry around.
 This small carrier is also packed with ice packs to keep the vaccine at a low temperature.
 However, they do not stay cold for as long as cold boxes, at most 36–48 hours.
 It is generally used for transporting from a health facility to outreach sites.